______________________________________________________ActiveMSers: Staying active with multiple sclerosis

 • A United Airlines security rep wants me to remind all of you with cooling vests NOT to actually wear it when going through security.
 You know what those gel packs look like when they scan your body?
 Like a bomb strapped to your chest!
 Take it off or tell your friends to break out their cameras to film the chaos.

-• I like a tiny, lightweight digital camera to record my travel memories: photographs, audio and video.
+• I like a tiny, lightweight digital camera or cell phone to record my travel memories: photographs, audio and video.
 The weight savings and convenience of just slipping it in your pocket is invaluable.

 • I don't like the cane/seat combo (oh, but it sounds so convenient): it's a crummy cane and a crummy seat.
 Get your pants a little dirty and sit on a curb if you must.